joe-p/arc58/README.md

 [The OptIn plugin](./contracts/optin_plugin.algo.ts) is a plugin that allows anyone to opt the abstracted account into an asset, provided they pay for the MBR.

+### Plugin Factories
+These are factory contracts that will produce plugins.
+They allow you to produce safe plugins with dynamic variables controlling the plugin's behavior.

+[The expiration plugin factory](./contracts/expiring_plugin.algo.ts) is a factory for dynamic general purpose expiring plugins They allow you to delegate a specific address the ability to call a single method on a specific other contract for a limited time.

 ## Tests

 Testing of both plugins can be found at [./\_\_test\_\_/abstract_account_plugins.test.ts](./__test__/abstract_account_plugins.test.ts)